lsst-dm/dmtn-020/index.rst

 In particular, note that all issue types are equivalent in terms of the data which is loaded to :term:`PMCS`: it makes no distinction between them.
-Marking a bug or improvement as done has exactly the same impact on the global earned value state as would completing an equivalent story.
+Marking a bug or improvement as :jira_field:`done` has exactly the same impact on the global earned value state as would completing an equivalent story.

 Scheduling
 ^^^^^^^^^^